 I’d thought the two elder kids could carry small packs with coats and water, while Youngest would not.
 However, Youngest wanted the same as his brothers (of course).

-I thought this would be too much for him, but I wanted him to feel happy and excited, leading me up with a smile on his face, not dragging behind me, disappointed and feeling left out.
-I decided to plan a test run — let him carry a pack up the first mile of the mountain the day before, and let him decide whether to carry a pack.
+I reckoned a pack would be too much for him, but wanted him to feel happy and excited, leading me up with a smile on his face, not dragging behind me, disappointed and feeling left out.
+So I decided to do a test run — carry a pack up the first mile of the mountain the day before, and let him decide.

 Meanwhile I took the mother of all packs.
 My knees started cracking before I even picked it up.
 Damn.